 - Every person in the examination room during a procedure should wear protective eyewear.
-This means goggles or safety glasses for patients, and goggles, safety glasses or full-face safety shields for dental professionals.
+This means patients and dental professionals should wear eye and face protection.

-- Reusable eyewear needs cleaned per the manufacturer’s instructions or with soap and water between patients.
+- Reusable eyewear needs cleaning per the manufacturer’s instructions or with soap and water between patients.

 - Protect against possible UV rays from curing lights too.
 Eyewear, such as the Oakley Industrial M Frame Safety Glasses with Clear Lens, worn by patients and dental personnel should contain a UV filter.

-In addition to what dental professionals can do to, patients too can play a role.
-Taking the time to find out How Patients Can Help Promote a Healthy & Safe Dental Environment is an important part of health and safety while in a dental office.
+In addition to what dental professionals can do, patients too can play a role.
+Taking the time to discover how patients can help promote a Healthy & Safe Dental Environment is essential to health and safety while in a dental office.